 Miss Lewis was a resident of Kansas during the days before the civil war when the state was torn with strife over the slavery question.
 John Brown, the famous abolitionist, was a warm friend of her family, and Miss Lewis had a number of stories about his adventures.
 Several times the Lewis family concealed Brown when the ‘border ruffians’ were on his trail.
 Miss Lewis was born in Huntington, L. I., March 20, 1831.
 With her father and brothers she moved to Kansas in 1849.
 [The Oregonian, May 5, 1922, p.5.]

-The year of Henry Lewis’s move to Kansas is about 1850.
-The US Census has him living in Huntington in 1850.
-His daughter’s 1922 obituary puts the move at 1849.
-The 1860 census confirms Henry Lewis’s residence in Kansas that he shared with four of his children: Mary, Helen, Daniel, and William.
+This obituary puts Lewis in Kansas in 1849, contradicting the census data within a fair margin of error.
+The 1860 census confirms that Henry Lewis shared his Kansas residence with four of his children: Mary, Helen, Daniel, and William.
 His family in Kansas also included his daughter Hannah and her husband, Phillip Fowler.

 Henry Lewis’s long-held belief in the abolition of slavery is made quite clear by the given names of his two youngest sons, Daniel Webster and William Wirt.